 Aaron’s climate change work has involved all of the major EPA rulemaking actions since the US Supreme Court’s 2007 decision in Massachusetts v.
 EPA.
 He has, for instance, guided clients through creative solutions to problems raised by EPA’s Endangerment Finding, its mobile source rules, and the Clean Power Plan for existing electric generating facilities.
 Aaron has advised companies in the oil and gas sector on compliance with greenhouse gas reporting requirements and their obligations under EPA’s methane rules.

-Aaron’s practice extends to a number of other areas, including environmental permitting on Tribal lands, litigation in the DC Circuit over fuel regulation, and new source performance standards (NSPS) and hazardous air pollutant (HAP) regulations.
+Aaron’s practice extends to a number of other areas, including environmental permitting on Tribal lands, consultation to address environmental justice issues, litigation in the DC Circuit over fuel regulation, and new source performance standards (NSPS) and hazardous air pollutant (HAP) regulations.
 He has advised an array of industries on national ambient air quality standards (NAAQS), and has led successful efforts before the DC Circuit and the White House to protect clients from new, unprecedented standards.

 Advise clients on preparation for the Regional Haze Program’s second implementation period.

 Representation of energy companies in state and federal permitting proceedings.

 Represents utility and pipeline industries in rulemaking proceedings involving precedent-setting consideration of environmental justice matters.

 Advised natural gas project proponent on obligations to respond to public comments addressing environmental justice in environmental analysis conducted under NEPA.

 Representation of industry participants in DC Circuit litigation supporting EPA’s rule allowing compliance with the Cross-State Air Pollution Rule to satisfy regional haze requirements.